m-farokhtabar/Intranet.Interview.App/README.md

 ### 2. Validation Rules
 - Basic validation rules (e.g., required fields, email formatting, number range checks) were implemented.
 - Custom or cross-field validation is excluded in this version but can be added in future iterations.
+- If a field does not have the required attribute, it means it is optional, such as age.

 ### 3. In-Memory Database
 - Data is stored temporarily using an in-memory database.
 Data will not persist after the application stops.